From the author:

 Emotions point to values

-And if the little one comes to you relatively unsettled for a while because he told her that he doesn't take her to the playground in the afternoon, you can acknowledge her emotion by saying: “You are worried because you are spending the afternoon don't want to spend alone in the apartment. ”
+And if the little one comes to you relatively unsettled for a while because he told her that he would not take her to the playground in the afternoon, you can acknowledge her emotion by saying: “You are worried because you are spending the afternoon don't want to spend alone in the apartment. ”

 Respect other people's values

 In this second situation, you also notice that it is not absolutely necessary to name the value explicitly as a separate term.
 It is sufficient to understand the subconscious mind in the head of the other by means of a description of what it is.

 Therefore, you should remember as a to-do when dealing with the emotions of others: pay attention to the values of your fellow human beings.